sveltejs/kit/packages/adapter-node/README.md

 ### out

 The directory to build the server to.
-It defaults to `.svelte-kit/node/build` — i.e. `node .svelte-kit/node/build` would start the server locally after it has been created.
+It defaults to `build` — i.e. `node build` would start the server locally after it has been created.

 ### precompress